-Private ordering and regulation / Schwartz's main example of private ordering is in how crowdfunding platforms have an incentive to protect
+Private ordering and regulation / Schwartz's main example of private ordering is in how crowdfunding platforms have an incentive to protect their reputations by acting

 His enthusiasm for private ordering dovetails with an at-times skeptical view of government regulation.
 In particular, he eschews most U.S. crowdfunding regulations except for the \$5 million per-issuer limit, which he believes limits the potential for fraud, and a requirement that crowdfunding platforms be licensed by the Securities and Exchange Commission.